gregspangenberg/gregspangenberg/readme.md

 ### Hi
-I'm a Computer Vision Research Scientist at Exactech and a PhD candidate.
+I'm a Computer Vision Research Scientist at Advita Ortho.
 You can learn more about me [here](https://www.gspangenberg.com/ "Gregory's website").